anshul99/I-m-Feeling-Lucky/README.md

 ## Download and Execute
 - Download the repository and extract it.
-- Open the script files on the command line or duble click on them to execute
+- Open the script files on the command line or double click on them to execute

 ## Dependencies
 - Python 3